 Keri Daniels sucked the last dregs of her too-fruity smoothie through her straw and shrugged at her boss.
 “Would you want anybody to know?”

 “No, that you had sex in the backseat of a ’78 Granada.”
 Keri had no idea how Tina Deschanel had gotten the dirt on her high school indiscretions, but she knew she was in trouble.

-An exceptionally well-paid reporter for a glossy, weekly entertainment magazine did not withhold carnal knowledge of a celebrity on the editor-in-chief’s most wanted list.
-And having kept that juicy little detail to herself wouldn’t get her any closer to parking her butt in an editorial chair.
+An exceptionally well-paid reporter for a glossy weekly entertainment magazine did not withhold carnal knowledge of a celebrity on the editor in chief’s most-wanted list.
+And having kept that juicy little detail to herself wouldn’t get Keri any closer to parking her butt in an editorial chair.

-“It was 1989,” Keri pointed out, because her boss clearly expected her to say something.
+“That was like two decades ago,” Keri pointed out, because her boss clearly expected her to say something.
 “Not exactly a current event.
 And you ambushed me with this shopping spree.”

 “Ambushed?”
 Tina repeated, loudly enough to distract a pair of Hollywood starlets engaging in some serious public displays of affection in a blatant attempt to attract the cheap tabloid paparazzi.
 A rabid horde that might include Keri in the near future if she didn’t handle this correctly.

 Keri recognized a cue when it was shoved down her throat.
-With one perfectly manicured nail she hooked the 8×10 blowup and pulled it closer.
+With one perfectly manicured nail she hooked the eight-by-ten blowup and pulled it closer.

 She never failed to be amazed by how much she still missed him sometimes.

 But who had they been smiling at?
 For the life of her, Keri couldn’t remember who was standing behind the camera.
 She tore her gaze away from the happy couple and read the caption typed across the bottom.